hli2020/dl_demo/README.md

-# alexnet-syngrad-pytorch
+# Deep learning projects on the road
-Code and demos for AlexNet and synthetic gradients
+Code and demos for multiple deep learning projects